bshiribaiev/commBoard/README.md

 Submitted by: **Bekbol Shiribaiev**

-This web app: **This website is useful place where people can find useful resources for them to become software engineers!**
+This web app: **This website is a useful place for people to find resources on how to become a software engineer!**

 Time spent: **3** hours spent in total